Garfield Kart 2: All You Can Drift – Release, Gameplay & Everything You Must Know

 Q: What are the system requirements on PC?

-A: Minimums: Intel i5 / Ryzen 5, 8 GB RAM, something like GTX 1050Ti.
-More powerful hardware gives better visuals and smoother gameplay.
+A: Minimums would be around Intel i5 / Ryzen 5, 8 GB RAM, GTX 1050Ti equivalent.
+Damn it, sucks to be poor.
+More powerful hardware equals prettier graphics and better gameplay.

 Final Thoughts